 Graduation is not all about the glory of finishing high school, but also about the commitment that one has to the community as you progress into your adult life.
-Carnegie ensures this lesson with a requirement of community service hours before graduation.
-Each student must complete one hundred hours of community service and document them in the appropriate forms found in the counselor's office.
+Carnegie requires that each student complete 100 hours of community service and document them in the appropriate forms found in the counselor's office or website.
 Any service that a student has performed between 9th and 12th grade (including service completed during the summer before 9th grade) can be counted towards their hours.
+The activities are not limited to school-organized service events.
+The 100 hours can come from any activity that benefits the community.
+Only hours submitted prior to April 1 of the student's senior year will be tabulated.